lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 **Post-Conference Excursions**:
 Following the Congress, we offer the opportunity for smaller groups to embark on a short excursion.
 Please note that specific details and destinations for the post-Conference field visits are **yet to be determined**.

-> 🚨**Accommodation Information**🚨
+> [!NOTE]
->
+> **Accommodation Information**:
 > Accommodation in the field trips will be managed directly by the organisation and the cost will be included in the excursion registration fee.
-However, **for the congress in Oviedo**, accommodation is **not included** in the registration fee and **participants are responsible for arranging their own accommodation**.
+However, for the congress in Oviedo, accommodation **is not included** in the registration fee and participants are responsible for arranging their own accommodation.
 We recommend booking early to secure the best prices and availability.
 Please refer to the accommodation section below for detailed information and helpful tips.

 ## Venue